Astrid of Sweden, Queen of Belgium

 The couple eventually settled at Stuyvenberg Palace and had three children:

-Astrid was quickly embraced by the Belgian people and worked very hard to support causes and efforts which brought her into contact with them.
+Astrid was quickly embraced by the Belgian people and worked very hard to support causes and efforts that brought her into contact with them.
 The country celebrated the birth of their children, particularly when their first son, Baudouin, was born.
 In 1934, just months before the birth of their youngest son, Leopold’s father King Albert I passed away, and they became the new King and Queen of the Belgians.
 Just 28 at the time, Astrid threw herself into her royal duties, while continuing to raise her young family.
 Sadly, it would be just a year later that Astrid’s life would come to an end.

 Queen Astrid Chapel, Küssnacht am Rigi, Switzerland. photo: Wikipedia